schasan/deye-mitm/README.md

 You are not supposed to kill a thread, so it will be in an endless timeout / try to read data loop.
 If one of these sockets die the thread exits, the intermediate controller closes the two sockets, so the other directional transport thread dies as well.

+# Configuration

+## Inverter

+ * Variant 1: Fake the DNS entry for the Cloud server the Deye is talking to.
+You may need to configure the cloud server in the source code, it comes with the factory setting for an Amazon Frankfurt loadbalancer.
+ * Variant 2: Reconfigure the Deye using the hidden configuration page at /config_hide.html.
+You might need to change the server in the source code from its factory of an Amazon Frankfurt loadbalancer.

+## Code

+Just the relevant packets are selected and printed.
+I need to feed these into a Splunk logger.
+If you set the environment variables DEYE_SPLUNK_HEC_URL and DEYE_SPLUNK_HEC_TOKEN, events will be fed into a Splunk index.